 There are many different techniques for doing this and most cheap shoes under $100 will opt for cementing.
 This is the quickest and cheapest method, which involves using an adhesive to fuse the shoe with sole.

 However, cementing tends not to last much longer than the guarantee and the shoe can’t be resoled.
-Therefore, it’s best avoided especially on a $200 budget.
+Unfortunately, cement-soled shoes are still prevalent within the $200 budget range.

 Better Quality Soles

 On the subject of soles, you should expect higher quality with $200 shoes than with cheap ones.
 You’ll want to avoid soles that simply consist of chunks of rubber.

 Instead, seek out a combination of higher-quality rubber and leather.
 Although it will eventually boil down to personal preference, leather is traditional the best material for dress shoe soles.
 These are usually stacked in the heel, which is why you may see faint stripes.

 However, some dress shoes will provide layers of rubber on the outsole, which will give the wearer better traction.
 This is especially the case in the rain where leather soles can get very slippery.